glow-stack/squash-app/README.md

 ### Why?

-I believe we (the IT lot) made to many incompatible ways to package software, and there is a whole industry built around its packaging and repackaging.
+I believe we (the IT lot) made way too many incompatible ways to package software, and there is a whole industry built around its packaging and repackaging.

-What should have been a mundane task, dealt with once and for good is a steaming mess of competing projects with increasingly complex architectures.
+What should have been a mundane task, dealt with once and for good is a steaming mess of competing projects with increasingly byzantine architectures.

 The goal of Squash App is to show that: